Breaking Bad-themed store to open in Albuquerque’s Old Town

 Aside from being a gift shop, they hope it’s an experience people won’t forget.

 “Are going to make it an interactive store as well.
-We’re going to have photo opps where people can take pictures on the Saul bench, Saul’s office.
+We’re going to have photo-ops where people can take pictures on the Saul bench, Saul’s office.
 You can be Walter White in hazmat suit,” says Smith.

 They also say some people might recognize a few familiar faces.